Khloé Kardashian Files For Divorce From Lamar Odom (Again)

 Khloé Kardashian has filed for divorce from husband Lamar Odom for the second time, according to documents obtained by TMZ.

-The filing seems like a natural endpoint after a parade of reports surfaced that their marriage, even after a reconciliation following Lamar’s stroke and hospitalisation, was under strain.
+The filing seems like a natural endpoint after a parade of reports surfaced that their marriage, even after a reconciliation following Lamar’s stroke and hospitalization, was under strain.

 Kardashian wrote an emotional piece for Lenny Letter on May 17, featuring her thoughts on faith and divorce.